 We'll be updating these as new information is available so do check back.

-We are delighted to be able to welcome all of our patrons, friends and families back to The Hexagon and South Street in the very near future.
+We are delighted to be able to welcome all of our patrons, friends and families back to The Hexagon and The Concert Hall, and to South Street.

-For our customer and staff safety we have introduced changes in line with the latest Government guidelines.
+For our customer and staff safety we will continue to implement certain safety measures in line with the latest Government and local Government guidelines.

 To help keep you safe, our venues are cleaned before every performance and regularly disinfected.

-Our helpful staff will guide you through the venue as routes have changed in order to minimise your contact with others.
+Our helpful staff will guide you through the venue as routes may be changed in order to minimise your contact with others.

 We have various hand sanitiser points at our venues.
 Please use these as frequently as you can during your visit.